• Skip to main content

 For each of the authors I have chosen to feature here, there are dozens more.
 Seek out more women poets in the "more resources" section below!

-Children's poetry by female poets
+Four book covers of children's poetry by female poets

 What Are You Glad About?
 What Are You Mad About?: Poems for When a Person Needs a Poem by Judith Viorst.
 Did you know the author of Alexander and the No Good Very Bad Day was a poet?
 Now you do.
 Ages 5 and up.